-Many people throw the term “HVAC” around like everyone knows what they’re talking about, Few people want to admit that they may not be as knowledgeable about what the term means and why it is so often associated with heating and air conditioning companies.
-So, we will ask it for you.
+Many people throw the term “HVAC” around like everyone knows what they’re talking about, but few people want to admit that they may not be as knowledgeable about what the term means and why it is so often associated with heating and air conditioning companies.
+So, we will ask the question for you.

 What Does HVAC Stand For?